 - a.
 Electronics.
 Store at home or send out for any professional attention that may be required. - b.
-Compass.

-c.
-Cushions, seat backs, carpet, curtains, towels, etc. Store in dry area to prevent mildew.
+Compass. - c.
+Cushions, seat backs, carpet, curtains, towels, etc. Store in dry area to prevent mildew. - d.

-d.
 Interior light bulbs.
-Spray sockets and bases with WD-40 or CRC 6-66 to prevent corrosion.
+Spray sockets and bases with WD-40 or CRC 6-66 to prevent corrosion. - e.

-e.
 Batteries.
 Store in warm, dry location.
 Check condition periodically and slow charge as required.

-f.
+- f.
 Sails.
 Wash and let dry thoroughly.
-Store in dry area.

-7. Drain shower pan and clean strainer.

-8. Wash exterior.
-Polish, wash, and lubricate metal deck hardware.

-9. Wash and wax spars.
+Store in dry area. - 7.
+Drain shower pan and clean strainer. - 8.
+Wash exterior.
+Polish, wash, and lubricate metal deck hardware. - 9.
+Clean and preserve spars.
 Lubricate winches and sheaves.
-Inspect for any damage.

-10. Clean standing rigging and inspect for damage.

-11. Review manuals for all optional equipment.
+Inspect for any damage. - 10.
+Clean standing rigging and inspect for damage. - 11.
+Review all optional equipment manuals.
 Follow any winterizing procedures given.
-Generators, air-conditioning systems, and some refrigeration systems are among those systems which require winterizing.

-12. If boat is hauled, clean and inspect bottom thoroughly...
+Generators, air-conditioning systems, and some refrigeration systems are among those systems which require winterizing. - 12.
+If boat is hauled, clean and inspect bottom thoroughly.
 Pay particular attention to signs of structural damage to glass, rudder operation, gudgeon weldment and fasteners, electronic senders, thru-hulls, propeller, and zincs.

-CAUTION: Be certain that the prop shaft coupling is disconnected prior to hauling the yacht, and follow hauling instructions in this manual.
+NOTE: If you are uncertain as to where to place the lifting straps, you may wish to disconnect the prop shaft coupling prior to hauling the yacht, and follow hauling instructions in this manual.
+Generally most yards are familiar with the location of the lifting straps and the keel cut out, so that they will not try to haul on the prop shaft.

-13. It is a good practice to record items...

-that were given attention and any defects found during decommissioning.
+NOTE: It is a good practice to record items that were given attention and any defects found during decommissioning.
 This list will be valuable to you when recommissioning in the spring.

-14. You may wish to use deck covers...

-and/or various devices available to prevent ice formation around a yacht stored in the water.
+13. You may wish to use deck covers and/or various devices available to prevent ice formation around a yacht stored in the water.
 These will provide additional protection to the yacht during the winter months.
-Consult your local marina for further information and sources of this equipment.
+Consult your local marina for information and sources of this equipment.